-If you are thinking about applying to Wesleyan, the regular decision application deadline is January 1 and the application fee is $55.
+If you want to apply to Wesleyan, the deadline for Fall 2023 admissions is January 1 and the fee for the application costs $65.

-Wesleyan University offers early decision but not early action.
+Wesleyan offers early decision but not early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
-Early Decision 2 applications are due 1/1.

-The early decision acceptance rate at Wesleyan is 41%, compared to an overall acceptance rate of 21%.
-Last year, Wesleyan admitted 460 of the 1114 students who applied early decison.
+The early decision acceptance rate at Wesleyan is 55%, compared to an overall acceptance rate of 19%.
+Last year, Wesleyan admitted 494 of the 900 students who applied early decision.

 It is extremely difficult to get into Wesleyan.
 Wesleyan evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.